Talaween/Grant/README.md

 * ability to assign more than one policy on the same resource for the same role
 * ability to add limits to policy e.g. how many times to read a resource
 * library automatically checks for JSON data validity and warns of any errors
-* library automatically prioritize policies based on their access level
 * fast and performs well
 * works with any Haxe class including record macros and anonomous structures
 * supports PHP and MYSQL targets